rohitvijayan1111/Z3r0Trust/README.md

 # 🔐 Z3r0Trust – Autonomous Security, Human Trust

 Z3r0Trust is an autonomous multi-agent security framework powered by Descope to safeguard enterprise systems against modern cyber threats.
-It continuously authenticates, detects, analyzes, responds, and manages suspicious activities — while ensuring transparency, fairness, and SOC oversight.
+It continuously authenticates, detects, analyzes, responds, and manages suspicious activities — while ensuring transparency, fairness and SOC oversight.

-Unlike traditional SIEMs that only record events, Z3r0Trust combines Descope-based authentication & delegation, real-time log intelligence, autonomous response, AI-driven summaries, and human appeal workflows to create a resilient defense ecosystem.
+Unlike traditional SIEMs that only record events, Z3r0Trust combines Descope-based authentication & delegation, real-time log intelligence, autonomous response and human appeal workflows to create a resilient defense ecosystem.

 Descope acts as a middleware security layer for third-party applications, protecting them from brute force, credential stuffing, suspicious API usage, and more.
 Any third-party application integrating with Z3r0Trust creates a proxy URL that routes backend traffic through Z3r0Trust middleware.
 This ensures logs are captured, anomalies are detected, and malicious actors are blocked automatically.